hdShang/arxiv-daily/docs/cs-CL/2025-06-16/papers/250613464v2-unveiling-the-learning-mind-of-language-models-a-cognitive-framework.md

 ---
 layout: default
-title: Unveiling the Learning Mind of Language Models: A Cognitive Framework and Empirical Study
+title: "Unveiling the Learning Mind of Language Models: A Cognitive Framework and Empirical Study"
 ---

 # Unveiling the Learning Mind of Language Models: A Cognitive Framework and Empirical Study